OGC Op. No. 08-10-03

 A policy issued to an employer or to a trustee or trustees of a fund established by an employer, which employer or trustee or trustees shall be deemed the policyholder, insuring with or without evidence of insurability satisfactory to the insurer, employees of such employer, and insuring, except as hereinafter provided, all of such employees or all of any class or classes thereof determined by conditions pertaining to the employment or a combination of such conditions and conditions pertaining to the family status of the employee, for insurance coverage on each person insured based upon some plan which will preclude individual selection.
 However, such a plan may permit a limited number of selections by employees if the selections offered utilize consistent plans of coverage for individual group members so that the resulting plans of coverage are reasonable.
 The premium for the policy shall be paid by the policyholder, either from the employer’s funds, or from funds contributed by the insured employees, or from funds contributed jointly by the employer and employees, or from funds contributed jointly by the employer and employees.
 If all or part of the premium is to be derived from funds contributed by the insured employees, then such policy must insure not less than fifty percent of such eligible employees or, if less, fifty or more of such employees.

-The inquirer represents that the proposed policy will be written in compliance with Insurance Law
+The inquirer represents that the proposed policy will be written in compliance with Insurance Law § 4235(c)(1)(A) and that such policy has been submitted to the Department for approval on that basis.

 In Office of General Counsel (“O.G.C.”)
 Opinion No. 00-09-06 (September 19, 2000), the Department considered whether the Insurance Law permits independent contractor truck drivers to be covered by a group accident and health policy.

-The threshold issue to discerning whether an independent contractor may be categorized as an “employee” for the purpose of establishing coverage under a group accident and health policy turns on Insurance Law
+The threshold issue to discerning whether an independent contractor may be categorized as an “employee” for the purpose of establishing coverage under a group accident and health policy turns on Insurance Law § 4235(d)(1).
+That statute extends the concept of “employee” to include persons who are not usually regarded as such including employees of certain “affiliated individuals and firms.”
+Insurance Law § 4235(d)(1) reads as follows:

 In this section, for the purpose of insurance hereunder: “employees” includes the officers, managers, employees and retired employees of the employer and of subsidiary or affiliated corporations of a corporate employer, and the individual proprietors, partners, employees and retired employees of affiliated individuals and firms controlled by the insured employer through stock ownership, contract or otherwise; “employees” may be deemed to include the individual proprietor or partners if the employer is an individual proprietor or a partnership; and “employees” as used in subparagraph (A) of paragraph one of subsection (c) hereof may also include the directors of the employer and of subsidiary or affiliated corporations of a corporate employer.